CONTENTS

 prices are sky-high; people are paying the price.

-provincial government has experienced a significant, additional, unplanned
+the same time, this provincial government has experienced a significant,

-relief at the pumps.
+to offer corresponding relief at the pumps.

-If leave is granted, I would
+leave is granted, I would move the following motion:

-That the
+That the Assembly calls upon the

-Assembly calls upon the government to temporarily cut the 15‑cent-per-litre
+government to temporarily cut the 15‑cent-per-litre fuel tax and the

-fuel tax and the marked diesel tax to provide relief for drivers and farms
+marked diesel tax to provide relief for drivers and farms while oil prices are

-while oil prices are driven high by conflict in the Middle East.
+driven high by conflict in the Middle East.

-Goudy: — The member from Regina
+Speaker Goudy: The member from Regina Mount Royal

-pressing necessity under rule 61.
+necessity under rule 61.
 Is leave granted?

+Some Hon.
+Members: Agreed.

+Some Hon.
+Members: No.

+Speaker Goudy: Leave is not granted.

+Government House Leader.

 Hon.
-Members: — Agreed.

-Hon.
-Members: — No.

-Goudy: — Leave is not granted.

-I recognize the Government House Leader.

-Tim McLeod: —
+Tim McLeod:

 Thank you, Mr. Speaker.
 I request leave that notwithstanding Orders of the